 Romance, great food, a true Italian welcome, olive oil and wines, and family values have drawn visitors to Northern Italy for centuries.
 With beautiful views aplenty, and value for money, it’s the perfect getaway for the whole family.

 In Venice, take a trip on a gondola down its world famous canals, and pass under the Rialto Bridge, or simply get lost in the maze of tiny streets.
-If you fancy a bird’s eye view of the town and the lagoon, head to the top of San Marco’s Basicila in Piazza San Marco, or to the top of the San Marco Campanile (don’t worry, there’s a lift for legs of all ages!), and check out the town’s rooftops and Doge’s Palace from above.
+If you fancy a bird’s eye view of the town and the lagoon, head to the top of San Marco’s Basicila in Piazza San Marco, or to the top of the San Marco Campanile (don’t worry, there’s a lift for legs of all ages!), check out the town’s rooftops and Doge’s Palace from above and the most beautiful bookshop in the world.
 For masks, costumes, and lots of good fun, head to the Venice Carnival, the city’s biggest annual event.

 A trip to Northern Italy isn’t complete without a visit to Verona, home of most romantic couple of all time, Romeo and Juliet.
 Head to Piazza Bra for a coffee under the parasols, or check out the arena in the city centre or the castle on top of the hill.
 For families that enjoy adventure and theme parks, Gardaland has special events depending on the time of year (for example, Halloween, Christmas) as well as rollercoasters, parks, and an aquarium.